 - When you run out of time, or speakers, the session ends

 Before the session starts, explain how it works.
 Make sure the audience knows they can get in line and get a turn.

 At first everyone is nervous, but paying attention.
 How does this work? they wonder.
 The format itself creates drama, which is good.
-If you choose good speakers to staff the line, and invite them to speak about provactive or important topics, soon someone in the audience will stand up.
+If you choose good speakers to start the line, and invite them to speak about provocative or important topics, soon someone in the audience will stand up.
 When this happens, everyone starts listening differently, realizing they too can can get in line.

 On finding and coaching speakers

 It’s a small commitment to get someone to speak for less than 2 minutes.
 They can practice their material 10 times in half an hour.
 The surprise of short format speaking is it forces speakers to get to the good stuff.
 One year we let the hand picked speakers have a single slide if they wanted.
 This adds to your logistics, but if they want to give the audience a URL or twitter handle, having it on a slide makes this easier.

 Speakers who volunteer can and will use less than 99 seconds, since they won’t have prepared.
 This is good.
 You’ll be impressed by the different, clever ways people choose to use their time.